This post was originally written Saturday, June 13, 2020.

 I also feel like they wouldn’t have said anything if it wasn’t me because I catch that vibe often until I speak up for myself.
 I ended up blocking them but that didn’t stop me from seeing their shady post before I could do so and that takes me to my next reality check.

 I used to sit and make post all day long, indirectly about whoever I had an issue with.
 Nope, this isn’t about to be a, “But they did it too” thing because so what, I SHOULDN’T HAVE DONE IT.
 There were plenty of times when I knew things were directed at me because it would be a “1 min ago” post from the person right behind me and I’m wondering how they even read that paragraph in two seconds, but that’s beside my point.
 I had to stop the shady posting for myself because I would even block people and keep going because I didn’t care.
 All I saw was they have no reason to feel how they do, my feelings are valid and that’s that.
 What stopped me was the fact that I wasn’t getting anything from it.
 I’m going to leave this link to what also helped me see why I needed to stop.
 (Start at about 0:58 and just listen.)
-When she said, “Now how did your life change? … What positive happened in your life after you just tore that woman down?”
-I didn’t feel like I was saying anything damaging, but I started asking myself what was I really gaining from those post?
+When she said, “Now how did your life change? … What positive happened in your life …?”
+I didn’t feel like I was saying anything damaging, but I was feeding into the nonsense.
+That is what forced me to ask myself what was I really gaining from those post?
 Nothing, nada, but 30 minutes to an hour of my time wasted on someone I have no intentions on ever talking to again.
-It was more stressful knowing that adults twice my age would actually start or join in on these post then try to defuse them or find other things to do which also showed me the true meaning of “maturity doesn’t come with age”.
+It was more stressful knowing that adults twice my age would actually start or join in on these post rather than try to defuse them or find other things to do which also showed me the true meaning of “maturity doesn’t come with age”.
 I can only own my shit and that’s what I decided to do.
 If it ain’t directed, it ain’t respected, right?

-I have this quote that I made and keep in mind now which is helpful.
+I have this quote that I wrote and keep in mind now which is helpful.
 It has worked for me and that is, “You used to mean something to me, now you don’t.
 But that doesn’t mean I have to let the world know.”
 One, that’s legit how I feel about a lot of people and still feel about those I haven’t spoken to in years.
-Two, I have to do something better with my time than make it known we’re no longer cool and then have to explain it to the world – because I brought the attention when I started it – just to end up having regret in the end.
+Two, I have to do something better with my time than make it known that I’m no longer cool with someone then act mature about the fallout just to end up regretting my actions in the end.
 However, I DO NOT FEEL THIS WAY ABOUT EVERYBODY.
 If it’s not worth it to me then it’s not worth it.
 Even typing this right now I’m sitting here regretting all those times I put my energy into going back and forth with people on social media about stuff they think they knew or heard from their “friends”.
 I gained nothing from any of that yet I gave those people what they wanted… a reaction.
 Some people make themselves look like an ass on their own.
-They don’t need my help so I’m leaving that alone.
+They don’t need my help so I have to leave stuff alone.

 I am at peace with each day that I accept what is in place of what I wish it was.
 Reality has been hitting me where it hurts, but this last thing is what gets me on the regular.
-And that’s the reality that everybody isn’t like me and isn’t going to be a me to me.
+And that’s the reality that everybody isn’t going to be a me to me.
 We all think we’re good people in some ways, some more than others, but we all know that we have those good qualities about us.
-You know, those qualities that people compliment you on and remind you that those are the reasons they love and probably respect you.
-With that being said, I’m getting too old to still be expecting much of anything from people I’ve known for years and have seen no change.
+You know, those qualities that people compliment us on and remind us that those are the reasons they love and probably respect us.
+With that being said, I’m getting too old to still be expecting much of anything from people.
 I’m getting too old to keep expecting people to not only understand where I’m coming from but to even see where (I feel) they’re wrong.
 I wish so many people could see who I’m becoming because they’re the ones who thought that I’d never get here and honestly, neither did I. I’m still the girl who wears her heart on her sleeve, but I’ve learned to carry a jacket with me.